Principles of Trauma-Informed Care

 - Ensure provider and patient collaboration by bringing patients into the treatment process and discussing mutually agreed upon goals for treatment

-- Provide care that is sensitive to the racial, ethnic, cultural, and gender identity of patients
+- Provide care that is sensitive to the patient’s racial, ethnic, and cultural background, and gender identity

-- Refer patients to mental health providers who are trained in evidence-based trauma therapy if they want to discuss traumatic events in detail.
-Providers can provide supportive, compassionate responses to trauma without focusing on specific details.
+- Refer patients to mental health providers who are trained in evidence-based trauma-specific therapy, if necessary.

-- Practice compassionate resilience to maintain provider well-being while caring for patients to combat staff compassion fatigue, burnout, secondary traumatic stress, various trauma, and other workforce concerns.
+- Practice compassionate resilience to maintain provider well-being while caring for patients to be able to combat compassion fatigue, burnout, secondary traumatic stress, vicarious trauma, and related concerns.